borisfaure/terminology/README.md

 ## Compiling

-Once you have met requirements, compiling and installing is simple:
+Once you have met requirements, compiling and installing are simple:

 ``` sh
 meson build